ihmeuw/vivarium_research/docs/source/models/cause.rst

 .. image:: Neonatal_recover.png

-.. _`Non-Standard Cause Models`:
+.. _`Other Cause Model Structures`:

-Non-Standard Cause Models
+Other Cause Model Structures
 +++++++++++++++++++++++++

-There are instances where a particular cause may not fit well into one of the common cause model structures discussed above.
+It is common that a particular cause may not fit well into one of the common basic cause model structures discussed above.
 Examples of situations that may require custom cause model structures are listed below:

 - Cause models with severity splits